 Up to 3 gold coins

-Once a target has been looted, they can no longer be looted until they respawn or return to life through a player ability.
+Once a target has been looted, they can no longer be looted until they respawn or return to life.

 If you are killed while reciting the incant, the target retains all of their items and are still open to be looted.